-New S, I and R definitions
+S, I and R definitions

-New definitions of S, I and R from 2019
+Definitions of S, I and R

 • S - Susceptible, standard dosing regimen: A microorganism is categorised as "Susceptible, standard dosing regimen", when there is a high likelihood of therapeutic success using a standard dosing regimen of the agent.